cara-tm/pat_text/README.md

 A replacement to the TXP tag `<txp:text item="" />` for multilinguage strings support and/or your UI components.

+_This plugin is intended to be used for UI elements into your templates without supercharge your database with Textpacks injection but can't support long strings and/or HTML tags in it (326 characters limit, spaces included)_.

 ## Usage

 Same usage than the native tag: